 The present article is concerned with a novel approach for sequential learning, called the signature method, and coming from rough path theory.
 Its main idea is to summarize temporal or sequential inputs by the graded feature set of their iterated integrals, the signature.
-Note that, in rough path theory, functions are referred to as paths, to insist on their geometrical aspects.
-Indeed, the importance of iterated integrals had been noticed by geometers in the 60s, as presented in the seminal work of \citet{chen1958integration}.
+In rough path theory, functions are referred to as paths, to emphasize their geometrical aspects.
+Indeed, the importance of iterated integrals had been noticed by geometers in the 60s, as presented in the work of \citet{chen1958integration}.
 It has been rediscovered by \citet{lyons1998differential} in the context of stochastic analysis and controlled differential equations, and is at the heart of rough path theory.
 This theory, of which \citet{lyons2007differential} and \citet{friz2010multidimensional} give a recent account, focuses on developing a new notion of paths to make sense of evolving irregular systems.
 Notably, \citet{hairer2013solving} was awarded a Fields medal in 2014 for its solution to the Kardar-Parisi-Zhang equation built with rough path theory.
 In this context, it has been shown that the signature provides an accurate summary of a (smooth) path and allows to obtain arbitrarily good linear approximations of continuous functions of paths.
 Therefore, to learn an output $Y \in \R$, which is an unknown function of a random path $X:[0,1] \to \R^d$, rough path theory suggests that the signature is a relevant tool to describe $X$.

-As can be expected, the signature has recently received the attention of the machine learning community and has achieved a series of successful applications.
-To cite some of them, \citet{yang2016deepwriterid} have achieved state-of-the-art results for handwriting recognition with a recurrent neural network combined with signature features. \citet{graham2013sparse} have used the same approach for character recognition, and \citet{lyons2014extracting} have coupled Lasso with signature features for financial data streams classification. \citet{kormilitzin2016application} have investigated its use for the detection of bipolar disorders, and \citet{yang2017leveraging} for human action recognition.
-For introductions to the signature method in machine learning, the reader is referred to the seminal work of \citet{levin2013learning} and to \citet{chevyrev2016primer}.
+The signature has recently received the attention of the machine learning community and has achieved a series of successful applications.
+To cite some of them, \citet{yang2016deepwriterid} have achieved state-of-the-art results for handwriting recognition with a recurrent neural network combined with signature features. \citet{graham2013sparse} used the same approach for character recognition, and \citet{lyons2014extracting} coupled Lasso with signature features for financial data streams classification. \citet{kormilitzin2016application} investigated its use for the detection of bipolar disorders, and \citet{yang2017leveraging} for human action recognition.
+For introductions to the signature method in machine learning, the reader is referred to the work of \citet{levin2013learning} and to \citet{chevyrev2016primer}.